yagpdb-cc/yagpdb-cc/website/docs/fun/qotd/advanced/component-handler.md

 ## Configuration

 All configuration is done via the `qotd setup` command.
-Only run this command after installing all four CCs in the QOTD system.
+Only run the setup command after installing all four CCs in the QOTD system.
 See the [QOTD system overview](overview/#configuration) for more information.

 ## Code